MEMBERSHIP APPLICATION PERIOD

 Returning Members are invited to complete their annual membership application online between December 14th and January 28th.
 Members can apply to one or more markets and request their market dates during the application process.
 The deadline for applications from returning members is January 28th.
 An application fee of $60 covers application to all of the markets.
-Your application will not be considered complete until we receive your application fee through our PayPal account.
-Stall fees are: $11 for Dover and Durham markets, $13 for Exeter market and $22/$27 (without/with vehicle) for the Portsmouth market.
+Your application will not be considered complete until we receive your application fee.
+Stall fees are: $25 for the Dover Sunday Market, $11 for Dover Wednesday and Durham Monday markets, $13 for Exeter market and $22/$27 (without/with vehicle) for the Portsmouth market.
 Once applications are completed, returning members are notified of their application status by February 15th.
 Acceptance to the Portsmouth market may be conditional on space availability, jurying of any new products you are planning and approval of a Portsmouth Health Certificate if required for your business.

 Insurance – All vendors, including Guest Vendors and Nonprofits, are required to carry liability insurance that lists the Seacoast Growers Association as “additionally insured” on the policy (with a minimum coverage of 1 million per incident/2 million aggregate).
 Insurance is not available through SGA.
 Simply inquire with your insurance agent to purchase liability insurance for farmers’ markets, and upload a digital copy in your online profile under Licenses.

 For tips on selling at farmers’ markets, download this free resource from UNH Cooperative Extension: Selling Successfully at the Farmers Market.